Computer Scientist

 Do

-Senior AI & Cybersecurity Specialist with 6+ years of experience in developing secure AI-driven solutions.
-Reduced false positives by 30% for Fortune 500 clients through real-time anomaly detection systems.
-Expert in Python, TensorFlow, Keras, and advanced cryptographic protocols.
+Computer Scientist with 6+ years of experience in machine learning, cybersecurity analytics, and secure cloud systems.
+Reduced false positives by 30% by building real-time anomaly detection models for enterprise security teams.
+Skilled in Python, TensorFlow, Keras, Java, and cryptographic protocols.

 Quick Tips